Ayyoub-ESSADEQ/cocaptain/README.md

 - If there many dependencies that you want to install, do the same in powershell.
 - When using chatgpt in the active text editor make sure to ask he to bring only the script in one codeblock.
 - If you want to run a script right from the chat panel, you should make sure that the required dependencies and requirement are met (for example to run javascript you need to have Node js installed).
-- To clear the conversation you just delete the content of chatGPT.json file.
+- To clear the conversation you just delete the content of chatGPT.json file but leaves "[]" inside the json file.
+- In case something went wrong just rihgt click on the webview of the extension and reload the extension.

 # Note !!
 - For now the extension could work only in a where you are working in a project in vscode.
-- Make sure to start the extension in vscode
+- Make sure to start the extension in vscode.
-- Make sure to connect chatgpt connect before asking any question
+- Make sure to connect chatgpt-connect before asking any question.